Yonraz/applefy/README.md

 This app is a utility app to transfer apple music playlists to spotify

+# Due to spotify and apple music api restrictions this only works with specific authorization of client's IP address.

 ## Current working features:

 -connect to user's spotify account